Available from Version 4.5

 Usage: java [-XmxNg] -jar /path/to/Workbench.jar -tool paresnip2 -parameters /path/to/parameter/file -targeting_rules /path/to/targeting_rules/file -srna_files /path/to/srna/file1 [/path/to/srna/file2] [...] -pare_files /path/to/pare/file1 [/path/to/pare/file2] [...] -reference /path/to/reference/file -output_dir /path/to/output/directory [-genome /path/to/genome/file] [-gff3 /path/to/gff3/file] Where: -XmxNg (optional but recommended) gives N GB of memory to the Workbench process

-Note: parameters in square brackets are optional.
+Note: parameters in square brackets are optional (but the must be removed if you use them).
 However, if using GFF and genome as reference then the –gff3 flag should provide the gff3 file and the –reference flag should provide the genome file.

 Default parameter files that can be used or edited are found in the default parameters directory of the Workbench.